marekhudyma/marekhudyma.github.io/_posts/2018-12-01-integration-tests-with-testcontainers.md

 * All tests are written by developers in the same commit.

 ## Disadvantages
-* Continuous integration (eg Jenkins) machine need to be bigger (build uses more RAM and CPU).
+* Continuous integration (e.g. Jenkins) machine needs to be bigger (build uses more RAM and CPU).
 * You need to run containers at least once - it consumes time and resources.

 # How to run Integration Tests